 - Use 'I' statements.
-Using "I" statements lets others know what you're thinking or feeling without sounding accusatory.
+Using I statements lets others know what you're thinking or feeling without sounding accusatory.
 For instance, say, "I disagree," rather than, "You're wrong."
-If you have a request, say "I would like you to help with this" rather than "You need to do this."
-Keep your requests simple and specific.
+If you have a request, say, "I would like you to help with this" rather than, "You need to do this."
+Keep your requests simple, specific and clear.

 - Rehearse what you want to say.
-If it's challenging to say what you want or think, practice typical scenarios you encounter.
+If it's challenging to say what you want or think, practice general scenarios you encounter.
 Say what you want to say out loud.
 It may help to write it out first, too, so you can practice from a script.
-Consider role-playing with a friend or colleague and ask for blunt feedback.
+Consider role-playing with a friend or colleague and asking for clear feedback.

 - Start small.
 At first, practice your new skills in situations that are low risk.
 For instance, try out your assertiveness on a partner or friend before tackling a difficult situation at work.
-Evaluate yourself afterward and tweak your approach as necessary.
+Evaluate yourself afterward and adjust your approach as needed.

 When you need help being assertive